What is the fit in MusicFit?

 MusicFit encourages musicians to engage like athletes for faster and better results.
 Never again practice (ugh what a boring word!), instead, workout.
 Never pull out that scale sheet and go through the motions, instead complete all levels of the "Scale Ninja" challenge to master all your scales.
 To master the trumpet you must get TrumpetFit.
 You must be fit to be able to play a "high note" at any time, to attack a note as if it comes out of thin air or to play a classical concerto in the proper style.
 My goal as a music coach is to give you all the tools to get you fit and inspire you to reach higher and higher each day.
 The idea of applying sports psychology to music lessons is NOT new, but it is not a common practice.
 Many accomplished psychologists have explored the subject with amazing results.
 Just check out "Audition Success: An Olympic Sports Psychologist Teaches Performing Artists How to Win" by Dr. Don Greene.
 Many musicians think of sports and music as two ends of a very long line, where the ends should never ever meet.
 A pianist thinking like a quarterback?! (*GASP!*).
 But what if we take a step back and morph these unlikely practices?

 So exactly how do I accomplish this?
-By being each student’s personal trainer and tailoring their workouts to their specific needs from the warm-up to the music.
+By being each student’s personal trainer and tailoring their workouts to their specific needs from the warm-up to the music, helping them through the 10 rigorous MusicFit Ranks.
 Most importantly, lessons are PUMPED with energy and athletic thinking.
 For example, just as athletes have to warm-up by stretching their muscles to avoid injury, musicians must warm-up for the same reason, but what are we stretching?
 During the warm-up I teach my students to stretch their range, flexibility and volume by controlling their air and allowing creative flow.

 What is the driving force behind the world’s most successful sports champions?
 Here is my short list: high inspiration levels, solid belief in themselves, positive attitudes, confidence, commitment and most importantly, fanaticism.
 Now…apply that to a music student.
 The possibilities are endless.